atk03/C-Kalk/README.md

 # C-Kalk
-Matrix and set basic operation in c++.
+Matrix and set basic operationa in c++.
 GUI implementated with Qt Designer.